MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 System Center Configuration Manager has an integrated ability to run Powershell scripts.
 Powershell has the benefit of creating sophisticated, automated scripts that are understood and shared with a larger community.
 The scripts simplify building custom tools to administer software and let you accomplish mundane tasks quickly, allowing you to get large jobs done more easily and more consistently.

-With this integration in System Center Configuration Manager, you can use the *Run Scripts* functionality to do the following:
+With this integration in System Center Configuration Manager, you can use the *Run Scripts* functionality to do the following things:

 - Create and edit scripts for use with System Center Configuration Manager.
 - Manage script usage through roles and security scopes.